 Edward Bulwer Lytton 1803-1873.
 Published 1874

-I recently started the book again and finished it.
-It is a slow beginning but becomes interesting as the story moves on.
+A slow beginning but it becomes interesting as the story moves on.
 The old style language also lessens after the first couple chapters.
 Some people may know this book as Vril, The Power of The Coming Race as it was called in later publications.
 It is the story of a man who is exploring a mine and falls into deep realms.
 Unable to climb his way out he travels into the subterranian world of the Vril race of people.
 The book is written in a style that leads the reader to believe this could be a nonfiction book, though it is published as fiction.

 THE GOD PARTICLE